rogerkeays/fluent/README.md

           </configuration>
         </plugin>

 Note, older versions of the compiler plugin use a different syntax.
 Refer to the [Maven Compiler Plugin docs](https://maven.apache.org/plugins/maven-compiler-plugin/compile-mojo.html) for more details.
+Make sure you add the `<fork>true</fork>` option too.

 ## Build It Yourself